-The Office of Disability Resources, located in the Center for Student Success and Engagement, provides students with individualized support services based on the nature of the documented disability.
-A testing center, located on the garden level of Eldridge Hall proctors exams for students with approved testing accommodations.
+The Office of Disability Resources provides students with individualized support services based on the nature of the documented disability.
+A accessible testing center proctors exams for students with approved testing accommodations.
 Disability Resources also provides one-on-one personalized training on general technology and on assistive technology hardware/software.

 Based on documentation, reasonable accommodations might include:

 Please note that these represent some accommodations provided to MCLA students.
 Students' needs are reviewed on an individual basis and specific accommodations will reflect each individual student.